-Rhode Island native Gregg Burke begins his 14th year at the University of Rhode Island in 2018-19, and eighth as head coach of the Rhody golf team.
+Rhode Island native Gregg Burke begins his 15th year at the University of Rhode Island in 2019-20, and ninth as head coach of the Rhody golf team.
 Prior to becoming URI's first-ever full time golf coach, he served as assistant during the 2010-11 academic year and spent 2004-10 as Rhode Island's deputy director of athletics.

 Burke’s impact on the golf program has been evident in success on the golf course, in recruiting and in fundraising.
 In his first year at the helm, the Rams won the Century Intercollegiate Golf Championship and finished second at the Connecticut Cup.
 The following year (2012-13), Burke guided the Rams to the Rhody Invitational Championship as well as second place finishes at the Connecticut Cup, the Wildcat Invitational, the Century Intercollegiate Championship and the New England Division I Championship.

 Burke's Rams also captured the Rhody Invitational in in 2013-14, before claiming a trio of titles - the Rhody Fall Invitational, the ECAC Championship and the New England Division I Championship - in 2014-15.
 The following year, Rhody opened the season with a victory at the Ryan T. Lee Memorial Collegiate, and went on to place second in three other tournaments.

 Most recently, the Rams recorded four tournament victories throughout the 2016-17 campaign, winning two team titles in the fall and two in the spring.
 Additionally, URI was the only team to place three student-athletes on the all-conference squad as Chris Houston, Dawson Jones and Billy Walthouse all earned the honor.